wevm/viem/site/docs/getting-started.md

 In a production app, it is highly recommended to pass through your authenticated RPC provider URL (Alchemy, Infura, Ankr, etc).
 If no URL is provided, viem will default to a public RPC provider.
 [Read more](/TODO).
 :::

-### 2. Consume actions!
+### 2. Consume Actions!

-Now that you have a Client set up, you can now interact with Ethereum and consume [actions](/TODO)!
+Now that you have a Client set up, you can now interact with Ethereum and consume [Actions](/TODO)!

 ```tsx {6}
 import { createPublicClient, http, fetchBlockNumber } from 'viem'